Effect of Varying the TD-lc-DFTB Range-Separation Parameter on Charge and Energy Transfer in a Model Pentacene/Buckminsterfullerene Heterojunction: Brief Review of TD-DFT FSSH

-This was followed by an application to the photochemical ring opening of oxirane \cite{TTR+08} which showed that the nonexistance of a proper conical intersection in conventional TD-DFT \cite{LKQM06} was not a serious practical problem of TD-DFT FSSH.
-TD-DFT FSSH has also been implemented in a version of {\sc TurboMol} capable of calculating nonadiabatic coupling elements analytically \cite{SF10} and this has been applied to study the photochemistry of vitamin-D \cite{TMF10}.
+to obtain the nonadiabatic coupling (NAC) elements.
+This leads to a linear combination of overlap terms between two Slater determinants at different times which is evaluated using the observation that the overlap of two Slater determinants is the determinant of overlap integrals \cite{L55}.
+Their implementation was followed by an application to the photochemical ring opening of oxirane \cite{TTR+08} which showed that the nonexistence of a proper conical intersection in conventional TD-DFT \cite{LKQM06} was not a serious practical problem for TD-DFT FSSH.
+TD-DFT FSSH has also been implemented in a version of {\sc TurboMol} capable of calculating nonadiabatic coupling elements analytically \cite{SF10} and this was applied early on to study the photochemistry of vitamin-D \cite{TMF10}.